Daron-Marino/airbnb-EDA/README.md

 ![violin with outliers](./images/plots/violinoutliersupdated.png)

-As we an see from this violin plot, there are deffinitely pricing outliers.
+As we can see from this violin plot, there are definitely pricing outliers.

 I decided to remove the outliers by calculating the interquartile range (IQR),Q3-Q1, and removing any value that is less than Q1 - 1.5*IQR and greater than Q3 + 1.5*IQR